closeio/making.close.com/_posts/2020-06-24-finding-the-cause-of-a-memory-leak-in-jest.md

 ## Closing thoughts

 Memory leaks can be nasty and pretty hard to find.
 We found that the hard way.
-We should always make sure to clean after ourselves in our tests when mocking, even though Jest runs each test file in a separate process.
+We should always make sure to clean up after ourselves in our tests when mocking, even though Jest runs each test file in a separate process.

 We hope the process for finding the cause of a memory leak outlined in this article will help you fix issues like that in your projects.